 Praying hands on paper

 Trace your hand on a piece of paper and write the name of someone you can pray for on each of the four fingers and thumb.
 Then spend time daily praying for the people you named.
 Place the hand tracing by your bed and pray for those five people each night before you go to sleep.

 Draw a smaller version of your praying hands artwork and place it into the plastic egg.
-Draw praying hands on the side of a hardboiled egg.
+Or draw praying hands on the side of a hardboiled egg.

 Jesus was very upset the night he was betrayed.
 When he was upset, he went into the garden and prayed.
 Jesus prayed to be glorified.
 Jesus prays for his disciples.
 Jesus prays for all believers.
-God wants us to pray when we are anxious, afraid, or upset.
-God meets us in these times.
+God wants us to pray too!
+When we are anxious, afraid, or upset, God meets us in these times through prayer.

 God, we are sometimes asked to do things we don’t want to do.
-Thank you for removing those times in life that hurtful and are painful.
+Thank you for removing those times in life that are hurtful and painful.
 Comfort us, O God, just as you comforted Jesus.
 Allow us to pray for others, as we show them your love.
 Amen.

 Nail and cross

 Have an adult find a nail in your house.
 Perhaps there is one holding up a picture of your family on the wall.
 Take thirty seconds and look at the nail as a reminder of the pain that Jesus went through to bring us healing and display God’s love that overcomes the worst evil.

 Make a cross out of pipe cleaners, popsicle sticks, or toothpicks and place it in your worship box.